alextaujenis/RBD_Timer/README.md

 #Documentation

 ##setTimeout(unsigned long value)
-Initially set and/or change how long the timer will run.
+Initially set and/or change how long the timer will run (in milliseconds).
 This can be done inside of setup() and/or called at runtime to change the value on the fly.

     #include <Timer.h>
     Timer timer;